Tribal Composting Needs Assessment

 CalRecycle recognizes the critical role and commitment of California Native American tribes (Tribes) in advancing climate solutions.

-CalRecycle is drafting a Tribal Composting Needs Assessment and Permitting Guide to understand the priorities and resources needed by Tribes for developing and operating composting facilities to divert materials from landfills and to help foster climate resilience.
+CalRecycle conducted a Tribal Composting Needs Assessment to understand the priorities and resources needed by Tribes for developing and operating composting facilities to divert materials from landfills and to help foster climate resilience.

 Photo credit: Shingle Springs Band of Miwok Indians